datreeio/katacoda-scenarios/datree-demo/step5.md

-Now, check out the second rule violation in the terminal:
+Now, check out the second rule violation in the terminal
 ![rule-2](./assets/rule-2.png)

 __This violation is raised due to line #23 in `k8s-demo` file:__